faastjs/faast.js/docs/13-errors.md

 ## [testsuite] Create function request failure: The destination ARN arn:aws:sqs:us-west-2:547696317263:faast-88e9096f-28ec-4ca7-8c7f-8f3b98340e8c-Responses is invalid.'

 This error occurs occassionally in the testsuite.
 It's likely caused by a rare race condition on the AWS side where an SQS queue is successfully created, but not yet available for adding as a function invocation configuration destination.
 Resolved by adding retry in case of this specific error message when putting function invocation configuration.

+## Cleanup script: MalformedXML: The XML you provided was not well-formed or did not validate against our published schema

+This error occurs on trying to delete S3 bucket objects with the s3.deleteObjects API with 0 keys to delete.
+This is counter to Ousterhout's advice in [A Philosophy of Software Design](https://www.amazon.com/Philosophy-Software-Design-John-Ousterhout/dp/1732102201) to define errors away when possible.
+There are two sins here: (1) a very obscure error message for a very simple error, and (2) not choosing to design the error away by simply claiming success when there are no keys to delete.
+This is reminiscent of the example in the book re: unix vs Windows file deletion semantics.

+Fixed by not attempting to call deleteObjects when there are no keys to delete.